jesvinr/CarDheko-MLAndStreamlitApp/README.md

 **How to Run**

 - Install the necessary packages using the requirements.txt file:
-- pip install -r requirements.txt
+- *pip install -r requirements.txt*
-- Run the Streamlit app: streamlit run app.py
+- Run the Streamlit app: *streamlit run webapp_carDheko.py*
 - Open the provided local URL in your browser and start predicting car prices!